Arab Islamic Republic: Djerba Declaration

-The Arab Islamic Republic was supposed to have "a single constitution, a single army, and a single President."
-Under the agreement, Bourguiba was to be president, but Gaddafi wanted to keep the Ministry of Defence.
-Prior to the Djerba Declaration multiple agreements dealing with singular, separate issues had been arranged between the two states on "trade, customs duties, investment, regulation for migrant workers, social security, and the creation of a joint shipping company", but the agreements were not publicly noted as pursuing a union of the two states.
-Support for the unity beyond Bourguiba came from others within the Tunisian government, thinking that it would further benefit the Tunisian economy; the most prominent supporter was Tunisian Foreign Minister Mohamed Masmoudi.
+The Arab Islamic Republic was intended to have "a single constitution, a single army, and a single President."
+Under the agreement, Bourguiba was to be president, but Gaddafi wanted to keep the Ministry of Defense.
+Prior to the Djerba Declaration, multiple agreements dealing with singular, separate issues had been arranged between the two states on "trade, customs duties, investment, regulation for migrant workers, social security, and the creation of a joint shipping company", but the agreements were not publicly noted as pursuing a union of the two states.
+Support for the unity beyond Bourguiba came from others within the Tunisian government, who thought that it would further benefit the Tunisian economy; its most prominent supporter being Tunisian Foreign Minister Mohamed Masmoudi.

 The length of time the union lasted is contentious, with one source saying it lasted one month, while another says it lasted only a single day and a third indicating it lasted a few days.
-What is known though is that Tunisia reconsidered the deal soon after signing it, as Tunisia was supportive of economic benefits gained from the union, but not for giving up Tunisian sovereignty.
-Thus, as the Tunisian Socialist Destourian Party (PSD) resisted the union plans due to their view that the arrangement was not clear enough and did not include how political institutions would be structured, Bourguiba rescinded his decision to form the Arab Islamic Republic.
-The referendum in Tunisia was postponed to 20 March 1974, as announced on 12 January 1974.
-Following Bourguiba's removal of Tunisia from the agreement, the biggest supporter of the union, Tunisian Foreign Minister Masmoudi was fired.
+What is known, though, is that Tunisia reconsidered the deal soon after signing it, as the government was supportive of economic benefits gained from the union, but not wanting to give up Tunisian sovereignty.
+Thus, the Tunisian Socialist Destourian Party resisted the union plans, due to their view that the arrangement was not clear enough, and did not include how political institutions would be structured.
+Bourguiba then rescinded his decision to form the Arab Islamic Republic.
+The referendum in Tunisia was postponed to March 20, 1974, as announced on January 12, 1974.
+Following Bourguiba's removal of Tunisia from the agreement, the biggest supporter of the union, Tunisian Foreign Minister Masmoudi, was fired.

-Before the agreement was dissolved, Gaddafi had thought that one merger within the region would lead to regional unification and ultimately unification of the Arab world.
+Before the agreement was dissolved, Gaddafi had believed that one merger within the region would lead to a regional unification and ultimately to a total unification of the Arab world.
 Following the union's inception and fallout, Bourguiba's judgement and capacity to lead Tunisia was questioned after he announced the union with Libya.
 Bechir Ben Yahmed, a Tunisian journalist noted, "For me, he [Bourguiba] died in January, 1974, in Djerba, when during several minutes of face-to-face with Gaddafi, he signed, on hotel stationary, that famous charter of union."